Pauwlo/Bro/Install/README.md

 Start Firefox.

-Pin to taskbar, make default browser and select theme.
+Set as default browser, don't import from previous browser, save and continue.

-Remove default **Getting started** and **Mozilla Firefox** bookmarks.
+Always show bookmarks toolbar (`Ctrl+Shift+B`).

-Always show bookmarks toolbar.
+Remove default bookmarks.

 Remove the "Import bookmarks..." button from the toolbar.

-Remove Pocket from the toolbar.
+Remove View and Pocket from the toolbar.

 #### Options